Dasharo/docs/docs/variants/msi_z690/faq.md

 Please read [this extensive analysis][msi_port_analysis] contributed to Intel Reddit.

-## Will this work on my `MSI PRO Z690-A (WIFI) (DDR4)`?
+## Why do you use the nomenclature `MSI Z690-A (WIFI) (DDR4)`?

-During test procedures the Dasharo firmware has been confirmed to work on the following platforms from the MSI PRO Z690-A family:

-* MSI PRO Z690-A,
-* MSI PRO Z690-A DDR4,
-* MSI PRO Z690-A WIFI DDR4.
+This nomenclature is the result of the naming used by the producer.

-When analyzing the above list, it is important to consider the producer naming rules - `MSI PRO Z690-A` is the nomenclature used for naming the platform with DDR5 memory slots.
+`MSI PRO Z690-A` is the nomenclature used for naming the platform with DDR5 memory slots.
 If the platform is also equipped with the WiFi module, its naming nomenclature will additionally include the phrase `WIFI`.
 If instead of DDR5 memory slots, the platform is equipped with DDR4 memory slots, its naming nomenclature will additionally include the phrase `DDR4`.

+## Will this work on my `MSI PRO Z690-A` (model with DDR5 support)?

+Yes, during test procedures the Dasharo firmware work has been confirmed for the DDR5 platform without WIFI.

 Dasharo working correctness has not been tested on `MSI PRO Z690-A WIFI`.
 However, given its similarity to the other boards, there should be no problems using Dasharo on it as well.

+## Will this work on my `MSI PRO Z690-A DDR4`?

+Yes, during test procedures the Dasharo firmware work has been confirmed for the DDR4 WIFI platform.
+In turn, Dasharo working correctness on `MSI PRO Z690-A DDR4` has been confirmed by the community.

 ## Can I safely try this on my board?